martindevans/martindevans.me/games.md

 # 2006: Visual Basic 5/6
 Back in college when I was first learning to program we had VB5 and home and VB6 at college.
 I built all my games by moving elements around on Windows forms!

 Around this time I made a _lot_ of games, about one every week or two for the entire 2 years of college.
-Two of the best games were Asteroids II and Toast.
-Unfortunately although I have the VB6 source code for many of these games, I don't have any way to build it!
+Unfortunately although I have the VB6 source code for many of these games, I don't have any way to build them.
+The only two I still have binaries for are Asteroids and Toast.

-## Asteroids

-This is a remake of asteroids, using only lines drawn from point to point (like an old vector graphics display).
-You can download it to try [here](/assets/2024/Asteroids2/AsteroidsII.zip).

-<video src="/assets/2024/Asteroids2/Asteroids_II_2024-02-13_15-33-04.webm" controls="true"></video>

-> Note: You'll need to acquire mscomctl.ocx for this to run.
-See [this StackOverflow question](https://stackoverflow.com/questions/39251880/mscomctl-ocx-missing-windows-10).
-Note the comment with advice if the installation fails.

 ## Toast